rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

     How confident is the author in this claim?
     What support does the author have for their claims?
     What are the main takeaways?
     What would it take to change the author's claims?
+    Red-team, questions, quotes, notes, etc...
 Considerations for what questions to asking about attitudes towards gene-editing Individual nations
   Gender breakdown